chizkidd/dsi-CapstoneProj/preliminary_proposal.md

 Forest fire prediction is a very important component of forest fire management.
 The purpose is to create a model to sort through historical meteorological data to help predict where and when future forest fires can/will take place so they can be prevented.

 ### Problem
 Forest fires are influenced by various weather conditions, which have a large degree of uncertainty associated with them.
 With climate change raising temperatures, wildfires have been a growing concern for many countries around the world.
 Forest fires adversely affect the environment (a significant portion of terrestrial ecosystems).
-It will be very vital to have a model that can sift through data and predict where and when certain extreme weather conditions occur that increase the likelihood and chance of occurence for forest fire outbreaks.
+It will be very vital to have a model that can sift through data and predict where and when certain extreme weather conditions occur that increase the likelihood and chance of occurrence for forest fire outbreaks.

 ### How I will present my work
-I would present a slide show or visualization.
+I would like to present my work using visualization or slide show presentation

 ### Forest Fire Data set Data sources
 1) [UCI ML Repo](https://archive.ics.uci.edu/ml/datasets/forest+fires)